todbot/blink1/app-url-api-examples.md

       "status": "pattern add"
     }

-- Parsed pattern is returned in "pattern" array for verification
+- Parsed pattern is returned in "pattern" array for verification.

 List color patterns